t-data-h/tdh-mgr/docs/mysql-hive-metastore.md

   mysqldump -p --all-databases --lock-all-tables --master-data > mydump.sql
   ```

-- Next, we reset the replication process on the Slave database to align the binlog.
-We take
+- Next, we reset the replication process on the Slave database to align the
-the two values for the log file and log position from the master status details from above.
+  *bin-log*.
+We take the two values for the log file and log position from the
+  master status details above.
   ```
   $ mysql -u root -p
   > STOP SLAVE;